 “The best thing about a community is that it allows me to turn my ideas into reality.
-Community is a very broad concept, it can be neighbours, group on Facebook, or individuals who work together,” explains Zuzana.
-“But for each of them, we need to realise who these people are and what their needs are, and consequently organise activities with this knowledge”.
+Community is a comprehensive concept; it can be neighbors, groups on Facebook, or individuals who work together,” explains Zuzana.
+“But for each of them, we need to realize who these people are and what their needs are, and consequently organize activities with this knowledge.”

 She was particularly pleased with the feedback session, as the mentors took their time and studied each project in detail.
 By not knowing the local environment, they were able to provide a unique perspective.

 Meet Zuzana and her community at their Mestoláska events.